Professor, Kinesiology and Nutrition

 1919 W. Taylor St., 627 AHSB

-Investigating the cellular/molecular mechanisms underlying the pathogenesis of metabolic liver diseases, including alcoholic liver disease (ASD) and obesity-associated non-alcoholic fatty liver disease (NAFLD) using both in vitro and in vivo models.
+Investigating the cellular/molecular mechanisms underlying the pathogenesis of metabolic liver diseases, including alcoholic liver disease (ALD) and obesity-related non-alcoholic fatty liver disease (NAFLD) using both in vitro cell culture and in vivo animal models.

 2. HN510: Physiological Aspect of Human Nutrition

-NIH-NIDDK, Acute pancreatitis and obesity, Co-I (PI: Giamila Fantuzzi)
+NIH-NIDDK, Acute pancreatitis and obesity, Co-I (PI: Dr. Giamila Fantuzzi)

 “ER stress-mediated liver NNMT upregulation via the PERK-ATF4 pathway activation contributes to alcoholic fatty liver development. ”, Journal of Hepatology 73: 783-793, 2020.

 “Inositol requiring enzyme 1alpha (IRE1alpha) connects palmitate-induced mTOR activation and lipotoxicity in hepatocytes.”, American Journal of Physiololgy-Cell Physiology 319: C1130–C1140, 2020.

 “Sirtuin 3 acts as a negative regulator of autophagy dictating hepatocyte susceptibility to lipotoxicity. ”, Hepatology 66: 936-952, 2017.